wusai2333/trib/doc/lab2.md

 Now you can open your browser, connect to the front-end machine and play with your own implementation.

-If you want to use some other config file, use the `-rc` flag.
+If you want to use some other configuration file, use the `-rc` flag.
 It is supported in all the utilities above.

 Again, when you completes this lab, it should be perfectly fine to